DataShades/ckanext-files/docs/migration/group.md

 order to make the migration as simple as possible, we'll stay close to original workflow.

+!!! note

-Note: suggestet approach resembles existing process of file uploads in CKAN.
+    suggested approach resembles existing process of file uploads in CKAN.
 But ckanext-files was designed as a system, that gives you a choice.
 Check [file upload strategies](../upload-strategies.md) to learn more about alternative implementations of upload and their pros/cons.

 First, we need to replace **Upload/Link** widget on group/organization form.
 If you are using native group templates, create `group/snippets/group_form.html`